Liupeter01/FullStackChattingDemo/README.md

    # output for logging but daemonize, logs will be sent to /dev/null
    logfile ""

-   # To enable logging to the system logger, just set 'syslog-enabled' to yes,
-   # and optionally update the other syslog parameters to suit your needs.
-   # syslog-enabled no

-   # Specify the syslog identity.
-   # syslog-ident redis

-   # Specify the syslog facility.
-Must be USER or between LOCAL0-LOCAL7.
-   # syslog-facility local0

-   # To disable the built in crash log, which will possibly produce cleaner core
-   # dumps when they are needed, uncomment the following:
-   #
-   # crash-log-enabled no

-   # To disable the fast memory check that's run as part of the crash log, which
-   # will possibly let redis terminate sooner, uncomment the following:
-   #
-   # crash-memcheck-enabled no

    # Set the number of databases.
 The default database is DB 0, you can select
    # a different one on a per-connection basis using SELECT <dbid> where
    # dbid is a number between 0 and 'databases'-1